-Observational characteristics such as variation in thermal emission from orbital phase curves, and net Doppler-shift obtained from high resolution spectra taken during the transit can, in principle, provide a means to constrain the rotation rate for some hot-Jupiter planets (Rauscher and Miller-Ricci Kempton 2014).
+Observational characteristics such as variation in thermal emission from orbital phase curves, and net Doppler-shift obtained from high resolution spectra taken during the transit can, in principle, provide a means to constrain the rotation rate for some hot-Jupiter planets (Rauscher & Kempton 2014).
 Although these techniques may not be individually suited to distinguish the rotation rates, the combination of these two techniques may show observable differences with rotation rate.

 Planets in and around the habitable zone (HZ) of low-mass stars are expected to be in synchronous rotation, though thermal tides can cause asynchronicity on some planets (Leconte et al. 2015).
-Such planets can further be classified as 'slow-rotators' (where the Rossby deformation radius is equal or greater than planetary radius) and 'fast-rotators' (where the Rossby deformation radius is less than planetary radius).
+Such planets can further be classified as slow-rotators (where the Rossby deformation radius is equal or greater than planetary radius) and fast-rotators (where the Rossby deformation radius is less than planetary radius).
 Planets in synchronous orbits that are also slow-rotators may develop a shielding cloud presence beneath the substellar point, which can increase the inner habitable limits of the planet (Yang et al. 2013).
 However, rapidly-rotating planets tend to smear out this cloud deck, which limits much of this shielding effect (Kopparapu et al. 2016).

-On Earth, the mean meridional circulation, or Hadley circulation, is responsible for the poleward transport of energy; however, on synchronously rotating planets, the Hadley circulation provides a misleading diagnosis of energy transport because the Hadley circulation itself changes direction between the hemisphere eastward and westward of the substellar point (Haqq-Misra & Kopparapu 2015).
-Rather than the Hadley circulation, the mean zonal circulation (or Walker circulation) provides a better metric for synchronous rotators
+On Earth, the mean meridional circulation, or Hadley circulation, is responsible for the poleward transport of energy at low latitudes; however, on synchronously rotating planets, the Hadley circulation provides an incomplete diagnosis of energy transport because the Hadley circulation itself changes direction between the hemisphere eastward and westward of the substellar point (Haqq-Misra & Kopparapu 2015) and a significant day-night circulation develops when the radiative time scale is shorter than the length of the solar day (Way et al.